PBjr2002/Libft/README.md

 # Libft

-**Libft** is your very first personal C library project, designed to help you build a solid foundation in C programming by reimplementing commonly used libc functions and creating additional utility functions.
-This custom library will serve as a useful tool throughout your cursus by allowing you to better understand memory management, string manipulation, and linked lists, all while adhering to strict coding standards.
+**Libft** was my very first personal C library project, aimed at helping me build a solid foundation in C programming by reimplementing commonly used libc functions and developing additional utility functions.
+This custom library served as a useful tool throughout my cursus, allowing me to deepen my understanding of memory management, string manipulation, and linked lists, all while adhering to strict coding standards.

-The project is divided into three parts:

-- **Part 1:** Reimplementation of essential libc functions with the `ft_` prefix.
-- **Part 2:** Additional utility functions not present in the libc or implemented differently.
-- **Bonus Part:** Implementation of linked list manipulation functions.

 ---

-## Part 1 - Libc Functions
+## Part 1 - Reimplementation of essential libc functions with the `ft_` prefix.

 | Function Name | Prototype | Description | External Functions Allowed |
 |---------------|------------|-------------|----------------------------|